coleellis/cyber-training/binex/05-rop/split.md

 {% endtab %}
 {% endtabs %}

+{% hint style="info" %}
+Radare2 also supports finding gadgets.
+However, I find it to be less useful than the other two.
+When applicable, I show the Radare2 command as well.
+{% endhint %}

 This will show a long list of every gadget that the libraries can find.
 We can filter this one of a few ways:

 {% tabs %}